BOARD OF DIRECTORS

 Kim, more commonly known as "Dominick's mom", has a Master of Science degree in Special Education and has dedicated the past 13 years teaching the special needs population.
 She currently works as an Early Intervention Practitioner in New Jersey.
 Upon receiving Dominick's diagnosis of Malan syndrome, Kim couldn't help but be fearful about the future as the resources and research are so limited.
 She knew she needed to help bring awareness to this rare disorder.
 Kim has always had a passion for helping, educating and supporting others.
 She is honored to stand beside her fellow board members to help pave the way for others on this journey.

-Dr. Christal Delagrammatikas, Director of Science/Research and Co-founder (Secretary)
+Dr. Christal Delagrammatikas, Director of Science and Research, Co-founder

 Christal has a Bachelor of Science in Biochemistry from Virginia Tech and a PhD in Pharmacology from the University of Michigan.
 Her doctoral studies investigated the role of different neurotransmitters in the regulation of rapid eye movement (REM) sleep; and her postdoctoral research at Weill Cornell Medical College of Cornell University explored brain pathways contributing to sleep apnea-induced hypertension.
 She continued on at Weill Cornell Medical College as an Assistant Professor of Neuroscience.
 Christal is now a full-time caregiver and lives with her husband and two sons in North Carolina.
 Her oldest son, Yanni, was diagnosed with Malan syndrome in February of 2018.

 Christal has used her academic training to learn as much as she can about the syndrome and is passionate about driving research forward so that we can gain a better understanding of this complex rare disorder.
 As a member of the Board, she is committed to the mission of the foundation and is determined to help change the course of the lives of those affected by NFIX genetic changes.